mydatastack/google-analytics-to-s3/README.md

 Additionally, it does ETL on the incoming raw data.
 It transforms the raw Google Analytics data to the BigQuery export schema format.

----

 ## Basic Architecture Overview

 ![architecture](./example/architecture/ga-to-s3-architecture.png)

+## Setup

+1. Run `git clone` this repository and `cd` into directory.

+2. Run `make create_bucket`.
+This command will create an s3 bucket for Cloudformation artifacts.

+3. Run `make deploy`.
+This command is going to deploy the Cloudformation stack.

-1. Step: Create a **Custom JavaScript variable** in Google Tag Manager.
+4. Create a **Custom JavaScript variable** in Google Tag Manager.
 Call the variable `Pipes duplicator` and add the following code:

 ```js
 function() {